-When flattery or the enticement of national coverage or rubbing elbows with dignitaries doesn’t work, the enemy will often attack from within—sometimes using people close to that person.
-How many times have we read the phrase “unnamed sources say …”
+But sadly, flattery, the enticement of national coverage, and the excitement of rubbing elbows with dignitaries can tempt us to compromise.
+Fear sometimes stops us in our tracks.
+But when it doesn’t work, the enemy will often attack from within—sometimes using people close to that person.
+How many times have we read the phrase “unnamed sources say …” to spread some untruth.

 Another way the enemy attempts to bring down servants of God is by taking advantage of our own sinful desires, often through an immoral sexual encounter.